ParaFEM/OpenFPCI/README.md

 FSI Library: https://openfoamwiki.net/index.php/Extend-bazaar/Toolkits/Fluid-structure\_interaction

-The library represents a direct coupling between ParaFEM and OpenFOAM-Extend, through OpenFPCI plugins.
-The OpenFPCI plugings compromise a series of Fortran subroutines, that used ParaFEM's highly parallel implementation, and a C++ wrapper.

 ## Project tree
 The project tree presents the directories within OpenFPCI.
 Only the src/solidSolvers/paraFEM directory has been expanded, as these are the important files required to install and run OpenFPCI.
 The table below then provides a brief description of each of the directories in the project tree, in particular those within [src/solidSolvers/paraFEM](./src/solidSolvers/paraFEM)